Chief Executive Officer

 At Bupa, the healthcare provider, he was responsible for shaping and delivering the strategic plans for both their care home and health insurance businesses before returning to the funeral industry when he joined Funeral Partners in 2017.

-In his capacity as Head of Change, George oversees the implementation of Funeral Partners’ overall business plan.
+In his capacity as Change & Compliance Director, George oversees the implementation of Funeral Partners’ overall business plan.
 A critical part of the role is to continually improve the integration process which takes place when any funeral business joins Funeral Partners.

-George has significant experience of working in highly regulated environments and in managing regulatory change.
+In addition, George has significant experience of working in highly regulated environments and in managing regulatory change.
+At Funeral Partners, he is responsible for regulatory affairs including other risk and compliance activities.

 Outside work George enjoys world travel and running.